Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Bounding acyclic manifolds

 We now claim the left hand picture in Figure~\ref{Step2} is the same manifold as the right hand side of Figure~\ref{Step1}.
 To see this notice that the green part of the left hand side of Figure~\ref{Step2} consists of two 0-framed knots.
 Sliding one over the other and using the new 0-framed unknot to cancel the non-slid component results in the right hand side of Figure~\ref{Step1}.

 Before moving forward we discuss the strategy of the remainder of the proof.
 The left hand side of Figure~\ref{Step2} represents the 3-manifold $M$ obtained from $\partial W$ by doing $\frac{1}{s-1}$ surgery on $K$.
-We will take $[0,1]\times M$ and attach a 2--handle to $\{1\}\times M$ to get a 4-manifold $X$ with upper boundary $M'$ so that $M'$ is obtained from $W$ by removing a slice disk $D$ for $b$.
+We will take $[0,1]\times M$ and attach a $0$-framed $2$--handle to $\{1\}\times M$ to get a 4-manifold $X$ with upper boundary $M'$.
+We will observe that $M'$ is also the boundary of $W$ with a slice disk $D$ for $b$ removed.
 Since $W$ is acyclic, the complement of $D$ will be a homology $S^1\times D^3$.
 Let $W'$ denote this manifold.
 Attaching $X$ upside down to $W'$ (that is attaching a 2--handle to $W'$) to get a 4--manifold $W''$ with boundary $-M$.
 Since $-M$ is a homology sphere, we can easily see that $W''$ is acyclic.
 Thus $-W''$ is an acyclic filling of $M$.

-Now to see we can attach the 2--handle to $[0,1]\times M$ as described above, we just add a 0-framed meridian to the new knot unknot on the left hand side of Figure~\ref{Step2}.
+Now to see we can attach the 2--handle to $[0,1]\times M$ as described above, we just add a 0-framed meridian to the new knot on the left hand side of Figure~\ref{Step2}.
 This will result in the diagram on the right hand side of Figure~\ref{Step2}.

 We are left to see that the right hand side of Figure~\ref{Step2} is the boundary of $W$ with the slice disk for $b$ removed.
 To see this notice that the two green curves in Figure~\ref{Step2} co-bound an embedded annulus with zero twisting (the grey in the figure) and one boundary component links the $(-s+1)$ framed unknot and the other does not.
 Sliding the former over the latter results in the left hand diagram in Figure~\ref{Step3}.
 Cancelling the two unknots from the diagram results in the right hand side of Figure~\ref{Step3} which is clearly equivalent to removing the slice disk $D$ for $b$ from $W$.